What Is a Gluten-Free Diet?

 Gluten-Free Diet and Autism

-Some parents believe a gluten-free diet can help children with autism, although the idea is controversial.
-The theory suggests children with autism are sensitive to gluten, and avoiding the protein can improve certain symptoms, such as speech or social behavior.
+Some parents believe a gluten-free diet can help children with Autism Spectrum Disorder, although the idea is controversial.
+The theory suggests children with ASD are sensitive to gluten, and avoiding the protein can improve certain symptoms, such as speech or social behavior.
 At present, there is not enough research to confirm or refute the effectiveness of gluten-free diets in people with autism.